Kimaitn/BlockchainMedicineTracker/mat/README.md

 # Medicine Asset Tracking

-> Business network consisting of Manfuacturers, Carriers, and Retailers.
+> Business network consisting of Manfuacturers, Carriers, and Distributors.
 Businesses defining contracts for the price of medicine, based on temperature readings received for shipping containers.

-The business network defines a contract between manufacturers and retailers.
-The contract stipulates that: On receipt of the shipment the Retailer pays the Manufacturer the unit price x the number of units in the shipment.
+The business network defines a contract between manufacturers and distributors.
+The contract stipulates that: On receipt of the shipment the Distributor pays the Manufacturer the unit price x the number of units in the shipment.
 Shipments that arrive late are free.
 Shipments that have breached the low temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
 Shipments that have breached the high temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.

 This business network defines:

 **Participants**
-`Manufacturer` `Retailer` `Carrier`
+`Manufacturer` `Distributor` `Carrier`

 **Assets**
 `Contract` `Shipment`